ConsoleLZ/navigation/README.md

 ```

 #### Data Source
-All data is located in the public/json directory and is requested within the pages directory.
-You can modify it as needed.
+All data is in the public/data directory and can be configured by itself.

 ## Special thanks
 1. [daisyui](https://daisyui.com/)